harshitreylon/Antivirus_Checker/README.md

 **PRE-REQUISITES:**

 You may need to install wmi module.
-For those who haven't use a simple pip command: pip install wmi
+For those who haven't, use a simple pip command: pip install wmi

 **USAGE:**